lukejacksonn/hyperapp-wiki/API.md

 * _onRender_: Called before the [view](#view) is rendered.
 Return a view to overwrite the default one.
 Signature: (model, view).

-* _onError_: Called when you use the error function inside a subscription or action.
-If you don't use this hook, the default behavior is to throw.
+* _onError_: Called when the error function is used.
+If none is given, the default behavior is to throw.
 Signature: (error).

 ```jsx
 app({